diegomacario/Learning-OpenGL/README.md

 # Learning-OpenGL
-Small experiments built with OpenGL.
+Small graphics and physics experiments built with OpenGL.

 ### Graphics